-Breiger (PhD Harvard, 1975) taught at Harvard University (Assistant to Associate Professor) and Cornell University (Professor to Goldwin Smith Professor of Sociology) before coming to the University of Arizona in 2000.
+Breiger (PhD Harvard, 1975) was a faculty member at Harvard University (Assistant to Associate Professor) and Cornell University (Professor to Goldwin Smith Professor of Sociology) before coming to the University of Arizona in 2000.

 Named a Fellow at the Center for Advanced Study in the Behavioral Sciences and a Fulbright Senior Scholar, Breiger is a recipient of the Simmel Award of the International Network for Social Network Analysis, and in 2018 he received the James S. Coleman Distinguished Career Achievement Award given by the American Sociological Association Section on Mathematical Sociology.
 With Linton Freeman, he has served as Editor of the journal Social Networks (1998-2006), and he was Editor for Social and Political Science of the journal Network Science.
 He currently serves as an Academic Editor of PLoS ONE and on the editorial boards of the American Journal of Cultural Sociology, the journal Poetics, and the new ASA journal, Socius.
 Breiger chaired a 2002 National Academy of Sciences workshop on dynamic social network modeling and analysis, which focused on contributions of that area to national needs.
 Links to selected publications, recent grants, and current affiliations are provided at the right and at the top-right of each page.

 Breiger's interests include social networks, adversarial networks, stratification, mathematical models, theory, and measurement issues in cultural and institutional analysis.

 Ronald Breiger's web page at the University of Arizona